 We offer high quality psychotherapy delivered by qualified psychiatrists and trained psychotherapists.
-This includes Cognitive Behavioural Therapy (CBT), a discussion-based therapy that is delivered in one-to-one situations with a psychotherapist over a number of sessions.
-We also offer Positive psychology (link).
+This includes Cognitive Behavioural Therapy (CBT), a discussion-based treatment that is delivered in one-to-one situations with a psychotherapist over a number of sessions.
+We also offer Positive psychology.

 CBT deals mainly with the present, rather than the past, and has a logical approach to problem solving, with a client and their psychotherapist working in collaboration to find new solutions.